brucegalvez/brucegalvez.com/README.md

 # brucegalvez.com
-Personal single page site, with HTML, SCSS and JS
+First version of personal site, a single page built with Vanilla JS, HTML and SCSS with BEM methodology.